gunt2raro/backbase-test/README.md

 I defined the styles for the cards on a css class "t-card", I used this on both cards of the page.

-Used "control-container" class to defined form inputs.
+Used "control-container" class to define form inputs.

 Has a header, body and footer.
 It is responsive.